BS Computer Engineering

 Note: Per HEC rules, candidates who have completed 12 years of education and obtained degrees other than Matriculation (SSC) or Intermediate (HSSC) may be required to obtain an equivalence certificate from the Inter Board Committee of Chairman (IBCC), Islamabad.

-AS Level, General Studies and Urdu are not accepted
+AS Level and General Studies are not accepted

 Applicants can take the ITU Admissions Test OR submit their SAT scores for admission to ITU.